smashedr/raiderio-addon-update/README.md

 This only catches the daily refresh at GitHub from [RaiderIO/raiderio-addon](https://github.com/RaiderIO/raiderio-addon).

 No login or setup required.
-Will remove and update the addon if existing or add if it not there.
+At run time it will remove and update the addon if existing or add if it not there.
+You can then leave it running and it will check for new updates every 30 minutes and perform an update if found.

 ### Download